-The associate of applied science degree with specialization in mechanical engineering technology offers individuals the opportunity to prepare for rewarding and responsible careers in support of technical and engineering activities in business and industry.
+The associate of applied science degree with specialization in mechanical engineering technology offers individuals the opportunity to prepare for rewarding and responsible careers in support of technical and engineering activities.
 The mechanical engineering technology curriculum is based on engineering theory, but emphasis is placed on application, implementation skills and computer modeling.
-The mechanical engineering technologist is responsible for the application and implementation of engineering design methods and analysis techniques for the improvement of products, processes and systems.
-Coursework within the program includes automation, manufacturing processes, strength of materials, computer-aided drafting, computer- aided manufacturing, machine design, quality, and thermodynamics.
+Coursework within the program includes automation, manufacturing processes, strength of materials, computer-aided drafting, computer-aided manufacturing, machine design, quality and thermodynamics.
 The rapid increase in the complexity of technology has produced a demand for professionals who have multi-disciplined applied technical skills.
 Our mechanical engineering technology graduates have skills to meet that demand.

 MECHANICAL ENGINEERING PROGRAM MISSION STATEMENT